SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     > **Note:** It is important to note a few key points about this example:
     **First**, no explicit path is provided, so the files for the table will be managed by the metastore.
     **Second**, the table is saved in **delta** format.
-You can create tables based on multiple file formats (including CSV, Parquet, Avro, and others) but *delta lake* is a Spark technology that adds relational database capabilities to tables; including support for transactions, row versioning, and other useful features.
+You can create tables based on multiple file formats (including CSV, Parquet, Avro, and others) but *delta lake* is a Spark technology that adds relational database capabilities to tables, including support for transactions, row versioning, and other useful features.
 Creating tables in delta format is preferred for data lakehouses in Fabric.

 2. **Run** the code cell and review the output, which displays the definition details of the newly created table.